1988 Indianapolis 500: Finish

 With Rick Mears seemingly in control, the only battle that remained was for second place.
 Emerson Fittipaldi was running second, but he was deep in traffic.
-In the final twenty laps, USAC officials were contemplating issuing a two-lap penalty to Fittipaldi for passing a car under the yellow while exiting the pits on lap 164.
-After first penalizing Fittipaldi, then tentatively retracting the penalty, USAC henceforth decided to impose it.
-The penalty dropped Fittipaldi down to 7th.
-The resulting scoring adjustments elevated Jim Crawford into second place, Al Unser Sr. into third.
+In the final twenty laps, USAC officials were contemplating issuing a two-lap penalty to Fittipaldi for allegedly passing a car under the yellow while exiting the pits on lap 164.
+Indecisive, USAC officials first penalized Fittipaldi, retracted the penalty, then re-instated it over a matter of minutes.
+This infuriated Fittipaldi and car owner Pat Patrick, who threatened to file a protest once the race was over.
+Fittipaldi was dropped to 7th place, two laps down.
+The resulting scoring adjustments elevated Jim Crawford to second place, and Al Unser Sr. into third.

 On lap 194, Jim Crawford got sideways in turn three, which flat-spotted his tires.
 He ducked into the pit area to change tires, but the crew had difficulty changing them, and he lost several seconds.
 He dropped back to 6th on the track.
 Suddenly Penske teammates Rick Mears and Al Unser Sr. were running 1st-2nd.
 Moments later, on lap 197 a piece of bodywork flew off of Michael Andretti's car.
-The yellow came out, and the safety crews were unable to clean up the debris before the white flag came out for the final lap.
+The yellow came out, and the safety crews rushed out to fetch the debris.
+However, the caution was extended when another piece of debris fell off one of the safety trucks.
+They were unable to clear the track before the white flag was displayed for the final lap.
 The race finished under caution with Rick Mears winning his third Indy 500.
-For the moment, Al Unser Sr. was second, Michael Andretti third, and Bobby Rahal worked all the way up to 4th in the Judd-powered entry.
+Some confusion hovered over the placement of other cars, but for the moment, Al Unser Sr. was second, Michael Andretti third, and Bobby Rahal worked all the way up to 4th in the Judd-powered entry.